The Thomson Ability-Sampling Model13 Nov 2017 13:30

 An alternative to the factor model in psychometrics (and potentially other applications of factor analysis).
 I have written about it at great length here, and in my data analysis notes, which I hereby incorporate by reference.
-I'll just use this to record some ideas for possible work; if anyone wants to take them up before I get around to them, drop me a line, or at least put me in the acknowledgments!
+I'll just use this to record some ideas for possible work; if anyone wants to take them up before I get around to them, just put me in the acknowledgments!

 Thomson vs. Erdos-Renyi.
 Thomson's original model sampled "bonds" or "abilities" (i.e., latent variables) without replacement.
 It's much easier to analyze, however, if you use simple Bernoulli sampling, and naturally the two come to much the same thing in the large-size limit.
 This is reminiscent to me of the two versions of the Erdos-Renyi random graph model, where you fix either the number of edges (so sampling without replacement) or the probability of an edge (Bernoulli sampling); is there something to this connection --- say the appearance of a single general factor corresponding to the emergence of a giant component?